timkicker/timkicker.github.io/source/_posts/the-selfhosting-experience.md

 ![](./the-selfhosting-experience/indexers.png)

-{% blockquote Digital Piracy is theft! https://tim.kicker.dev/digital-piracy%}
+{% blockquote digital piracy is theft! https://tim.kicker.dev/digital-piracy%}

-This section is entirely fictional.
-The following services mentioned are not, and will never be, used by me, as they operate in violation of copyright laws.
-I do not condone such actions and strongly discourage anyone from attempting them.
-This fictional segment is intended solely for stylistic purposes.
+The listed applications are hosted by me, but they are non-functional as no legal trackers for media sources were found.
+This fictional segment is included purely for stylistic purposes.
+I strongly advise against using illegal sources, as they violate copyright laws.
+I do not condone or support such actions and urge everyone to refrain from engaging in them.

 {% endblockquote %}